00berst33/purchase-tracker/README.md

 ## A spending tracker

 This project is an application for tracking the user's spending.
-Set a budget for the week or month, log the amount and category of each transaction you make, track how far under or over your budget you are.
-It will be aimed more at tracking the kind of small purchases that add up, like a coffee every other day or an Amazon order, rather than big payments like tuition and rent.
+Set a budget, log the amount and category of each transaction you make, track how far under or over your budget you are.
+It is aimed more at tracking the kind of small purchases that add up, like a coffee every other day or an Amazon order, rather than big payments like tuition and rent.